keyboard_arrow_up

 Wide Open Throttle (WOT)

-The position of the pedal that allows the maximum amount of air to pass into the intake manifold.
+The position of the accelerator pedal that allows maximum airflow into the engine's intake manifold, enabling full power output.

 More Dynamometers